Content Is Still King When It Comes To SEO!

 Content Net Result

 What this tells the business owner and marketing heads that they cannot rely upon a website that was built years ago with mothballed stagnant content.
 Every website needs a content refresh and a strategy for adding relevant content on an ongoing basis.
 Content is still king when it comes to search engine results.
 Google (and the other search engines) are fighting spammy websites and are focused on quality over quantity.
 The quality of the content on your website matters.
-Don’t neglect you main marketing tool.
+Don’t neglect your main marketing tool.
 Well written content is important because it engages the reader through its value.
-The more valuable content is, the greater liklihood other websites will want to back-link to that content which increases search engine rankings and web traffic.
+The more valuable content is, the greater likelihood other websites will want to back-link to that content which increases search engine rankings and web traffic.
 Search engines are programmed to crawl each website as if they were a human.
 Data is stored and viewed based upon what a human is most likely to consider important.
-You can have the best Meta and Title tags in the world, but search engines reward websites where the tags match up with the webpage’s content.
+You can have the best Meta and Title tags in the world, but search engines reward websites where the tags match up with the web page’s content.